IgorSobol/custom-antdesign-themplate/src/components/Modal/Modal.md

   function success() {
     Modal.success({
-      title: 'This is an success message',
+      title: 'This is success message',
-      content: 'some messages...some messages...',
-    });
+      content: 'Some description of the problem or impotant infomation.', });
   }

   function error() {
     Modal.error({
-      title: 'This is an error message',
+      title: 'This is error message',
-      content: 'some messages...some messages...',
-    });
+      content: 'Some description of the problem or impotant infomation.', });
   }

   function warning() {
     Modal.warning({
-      title: 'This is a warning message',
+      title: 'This is warning message',
-      content: 'some messages...some messages...',
-    });
+      content: 'Some description of the problem or impotant infomation.', });
   }